 What causes hyperpigmentation?

-Hyperpigmentation occurs due to an overproduction of melanin (the pigment that gives our skin colour) in certain areas on our face (it can also occur on the body, although this is rare).
+Hyperpigmentation can occur due to an overproduction of melanin (the pigment that gives our skin colour) in certain areas on our face (it can also occur on the body, although this is rare).
 Excessive sun exposure, acne and heat can cause inflammation to the skin, thus trigger our body to produce excess melanin.
-Post-inflammatory hyperpigmentation is extremely common in acne sufferers and is even more evident in those with tan to darker skin type.
+Post-inflammatory hyperpigmentation is extremely common amongst acne sufferers and unfortunately, people with skin of colour are most affected.

 Melasma is a type of hyperpigmentation and primarily affects the cheeks, forehead, chin and lips.
 This is mostly caused by changes to hormone levels and is commonly seen in pregnant women.

 Let's talk prevention first!
 The #1 preventative product is sunscreen with a minimum SPF30+.
 Sunscreen prevents future blotchy patches from recurring so you're not undoing all the hard work you have put in to the treat the pigmentation.

 Hydroquinone monotherapy can be effective in treating post inflammatory hyperpigmentation, but more recently HQ has been formulated with other agents, such as retinoids, antioxidants, glycolic acid, sunscreens, and corticosteroids to increase it's efficacy.

 Hydroquinone is an effective skin lightening ingredient but they have been known to cause ochronosis in those with darker skin during long term use and at higher concentrations.
 For this reason, we do recommend specialist advice if you are considering long term use.

 A good over the counter product containing Hydroquinone is John Plunkett Superfade.

 Retinoids exert multiple biological effects that result in skin lightening including the modulation of cell proliferation, differentiation, and cohesiveness; induction of apoptosis (cell death); and expression of anti-inflammatory properties.